Editor Interface Navigation

 Add Component (+)

-Deploy and Consume (Rocket Icon)
+Deployment and Consumption (Rocket Icon)

 -

 Step 1: Deploy a Version This option allows you to create a stable and published “version” of your project.
-It’s like saving a snapshot of your flow that can be used from outside NappAI.
+It’s like taking a snapshot of your flow that can be used from outside NappAI.

 - If versions already exist, you can select them from the list to manage them.